Optimism in building, construction, and engineering

 Right Fuel Card surveyed a selection of businesses across their SME base to determine the general outlook on the future of their industry.
-The building, construction, and engineering industry were one of the most optimistic sectors that were surveyed, with 45% of respondents stating that they feel either positive or very positive about the next 12 months.
+The building, construction, and engineering industries were one of the most optimistic sectors that were surveyed, with 45% of respondents stating that they feel either positive or very positive about the next 12 months.

-Although there has been a recent boom in construction which has provided more job opportunities, the cost-of-living crisis is taking its toll and many businesses are becoming financially strained.
 In addition, the changes to the red diesel entitlement have brought new challenges and there are several barriers that are preventing these businesses from adopting EV technology.

 A bright future ahead?

-Unlike many other industries that were shut down due to the outbreak of Covid-19, building, construction, and engineering were declared essential by the UK Government allowing businesses to continue working throughout the pandemic and mitigating the financial impact felt by other industries.
-Although there were challenges, such as projects being delayed, most businesses were able to bounce back fairly quickly which is perhaps why this industry is more positive about the future than others that were surveyed.
+Unlike many other industries that were shut down due to the outbreak of Covid-19, building, construction, and engineering were declared essential by the UK Government allowing businesses to continue working throughout the pandemic and mitigating the financial impact felt by other industries

 Demand for the building, construction, and engineering industry is expected to grow further because of the recent Government initiatives that have been introduced.
 The slashing of stamp duty proposed as part of Kwasi Kwarteng’s mini-budget in September 2022, is expected to drive up housing purchase demand.
 However, this may be mitigated by the increasing interest rates which will drive up the cost of ownership.